 - Any financial services that involve the usage of virtual assets

-If any of these activities is applicable to your business, incorporating some form of KYC or AML program can mitigate future regulatory complications.
+If any of these activities is applicable to your business, you are a VASP - and incorporating some form of KYC or AML program can mitigate future regulatory complications.

 Mind the regional specifics